react-epfl/chachachat/protocol.md

 A Room defines a room instance between two users:

     {
-      members: [ UserRef ], // references to users of this room
+      members: [ { userId: UserRef, lastAccess: Date } ], // references to users of this room, with their last access
-      messages: [ Message ],
+      messages: [ Message ]
-      lastAccess: Date, // last access, per user since each user has his own Room document.
     }

 ### Message schema